emerald ash borer (EAB), Agrilus planipennis

 EAB Highlights

-An invasive and highly destructive wood-boring beetle that kills only and all ash tree species.
+EAB is an invasive and highly destructive wood-boring beetle that kills only and all ash tree species.
 (Fraxinus spp.)

 Was first detected in eastern United States and Canada in 2002, spreading westward.
 EAB has killed tens of millions of ash trees across North America.